Frequently Asked Gymnastics Questions

 Leotards are great because they are tight-fitting, so there’s no loose fabric to get caught on a bar or on the rings.
 They also are one piece, so jumping up and down doesn’t expose the stomach or legs like a t-shirt or a dress would.
 It’s important to note, too, that gymnastics leotards specifically cover the midriff to protect the skin when rotating around a bar.
 The tight-fitting nature of a leotard also allows coaches to spot easily, without getting their hands unsafely stuck in extra fabric.

 So what do we recommend to wear?
 Leotards, or something very similar: tight-fitting, one piece, covered midriff.
-We have leotards and tight-fitting shorts available for sale at the gym.
+Athletic attire is also great so long as it is not too baggy.
+We have leotards and tight-fitting shorts available for sale at the gym as well as through our Digital ProShop.
+Children will entry the gym facility barefoot, hair pulled back if long enough, and without any jewelry on.